Roads Minister Baroness Vere of Norbiton states “the whole nation will owe haulage and logistics workers a huge debt of gratitude”.

 The Parliamentary Under Secretary of State for Roads and Transport Security, Baroness Vere of Norbiton has written a heartfelt letter to the Haulage industry, sent to www.commercialmotor.com, extending her, the Government and the whole nations thanks and gratitude to the haulage industry for keeping vital supply chains open during the Covid-19 crisis.

-Isis Insurance, a specialist insurance broker for the Haulage industry, wholeheartedly agrees with the Roads Minister’s sentiments and applauds her efforts to recognise Parliament and the wider gratitude of the UK.
+Isis Insurance, a specialist Haulage Insurance broker for the Haulage industry, wholeheartedly agrees with the Roads Minister’s sentiments and applauds her efforts to recognise Parliament and the wider gratitude of the UK.

 Her statement can be read in full on the Commercial Motor website but the key points are outlined below: